awsdocs/amazon-eks-user-guide/doc_source/service-quotas.md

 The default values are the initial quotas set by AWS\.
 These default values are separate from the actual applied quota values and maximum possible service quotas\.
 For more information, see [Terminology in Service Quotas](https://docs.aws.amazon.com/servicequotas/latest/userguide/intro.html#intro_getting-started) in the *Service Quotas User Guide*\.

 **Note**
 Fargate additionally enforces Amazon ECS tasks and Amazon EKS Pods launch rate quotas\.
-For more information, see [AWS Fargate throttling quotas](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/throttling.html) in the **\.
+For more information, see [AWS Fargate throttling quotas](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/throttling.html) in the *Amazon ECS guide*\.